wicked-rainman/DAPL/docs/README.md

 7. DAPL can be run in a standalone mode, with backend server support, or as a server.
 It requires environmental variables to be set, based on the installation use case.
 These variables are often placed in $HOME/.bashrc, or in the case of a server install, included in the systemd control files.

-8. In a standalone environment, Edit $HOME/.bashrc, and add the three following variables:
+8. In a standalone environment, Edit $HOME/.bashrc, and add the three minimum BASH variables:

         WHITE_FILE= $HOME/DAPL/Reference/whitelist.csv; export WHITE_FILE
         ASN_FILE= $HOME/DAPL/Reference/asn.csv; export ASN_FILE